reluekiss/Swiss-hash/README.md

 | Delete  | 643.72 | 812.926 | 146.817 | 1,030.30  | 778.00     | 71.8897 |

-I tries doing simd but it seems as if the compiler figures that out for me even using a scalar approach.

 For stb and CC I think I may have done the iteration tests wrong but I can't seem to verify how/why.